SAP-archive/teched2021-ANA260/exercises/Section 2 - Linked Analysis and Input Controls/README.md

 ![img5](https://user-images.githubusercontent.com/92877810/138146758-8dd3a4cc-856b-4660-99a0-3976dc4b69d2.png)

-Selecting All Members in the Filter dialogue populates the input control with all members of the region dimension.
+🚩Selecting All Members in the Filter dialogue populates the input control with all members of the region dimension.
 This gives the person interacting with the input control the option of choosing any subset of regions.

 12. Click **All Members**